chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    :math:`T_X`.
  * if :math:`F_X` uses  the ``out`` intent, it is always a legal argument mapping regardless of the type of the actual and formal.
+   In the event that assignment to :math:`T_A` from :math:`F_X` is not possible then a compilation error will be emitted if this function is chosen as the best candidate.

 Finally, if the above compatibility cannot be established, the mapping is checked for promotion.
 If :math:`T_A` is scalar promotable to :math:`T_X`